someshkoli/collection-SDK-generator/README.md

 # postman-collection-codegen

 ### Introduction
 - A SDK generator for postman collections.
 Generates entire SDK with all the requests inside the postman collection powered with postman-code-generator.
-This is a collection level sdk generator which generates snippets for collections having multi-level arrangement.
+This is a collection level sdk generator which generates snippets for collections having multi-level heirarchical arrangement.

 ### Installation
  - ```git clone https://github.com/someshkoli/postman-collection-codegen.git```